maxcc0/ngoapp/README.md

 ### Develop
-You'd need a nodejs based development environment and a more-than-basic understanding of node js, npm
+You'd need a nodejs based development environment and a more-than-basic understanding of node js, npm, ReactJS, PHP and mySql

 ```
 install nodejs